Forward-Education/pxt-fwd-base/README.md

 # The Base Extension

 The purpose of this repo is to host dependencies of modules in pxt-fwd-modules.
 It's easier to manage versioning when you avoid having a module be dependent on something in the same repo.
+Refer to README.md in pxt-forward-modules for a full breakdown of the Forward Education extension ecosystem.

 Nothing in this repo should have blocks.
 It's all behind the scenes.